KimScheffler/technical-writing-portfolio/docs/en/qualifications/bio-process-engineering.md

 ## Program Focus (Brief Description)

-The degree program provided a strong foundation in bioprocess engineering, biotechnology, process engineering, and analytical methods, with a strong emphasis on hands-on laboratory work.
+The degree program provided a strong foundation in bioprocess engineering, biotechnology, process engineering, and analytical methods, with an emphasis on hands-on laboratory work.

 ## Selected Practical Work